 Should!
 Should?
 I have an intense dislike of the word.
 Something inside me gets angry every time it's used against me.

 But is the guilt real?
-Am I really a bad person because I won't do something that someone else — it's mostly always someone close to you — thinks should be done?
+Am I really a bad person because I won't do something that someone else, it's often always someone close to you, thinks should be done?
 How can I take control of the situation, get back to a positive place of being, and get the other voice to STFU?

 Replace your shoulds with a word or phrase that is more future-solution-focused.
 Personally, I like the phrase: “Next time, I will…” Dr. Noa Kageyama

 - Today I will go outside for a 15 minutes walk with my [insert name of family member].

 - Tonight I will go to bed at 10 PM.

 - I will honour my needs and wants.

 shoulding allover me.